 This reduces noise (a type of distortion on images) and means that the camera detects more stars and achieves better astronomy images.

-The downside is that full-frame cameras are more expensive than APS-C or other sensor cameras.
+The downside is that full-frame cameras are more expensive than APS-C or other cropped sensor cameras.

 Using our research and findings we recommend that:

-- The Canon EOS Ra is the overall best Canon for astrophotography, but
+- The Canon EOS Ra is the overall best Canon for astrophotography, and

-- the Canon EOS 6D is the best value Canon astro camera.
+- the Canon EOS 6D is the best value Canon astrophotography camera.

 The alternative to these is the Canon EOS 5D Mark IV which is actually the second most successfully used camera in our Astronomy Photographer of the Year results (see the first chart on this article).